Jasonette/documentation/docs/convention.md

 All numbers are pixels unless otherwise specified.

 ###1.
 Pixels
-Unless otherwise specified it's all pixels.
 Below we create a label with 300pixel width.

     {
       "type": "label",